tahadostifam/Snakeman/README.md

-# I Make a Snake-Game in Ruby
+# A Simple Snake-Game in Ruby

 ### Dependencies
 ```bash